sachinn957/Asteroid/README_week5_sachin.md

 ['H','albedo','name','rot_per','spec_B','BV','spec_T','UB','G','extent','GM','IR','neo','pha']
 and used one hot encodding for condition code and class. then split the data into train and test data.
-I have applied various models and based on the score , based on the score i have selected the basic NN model.
+I have applied various models including random forests , xgboost, neural network, linear regression and based on the score , based on the score i have selected the basic NN model.